antoine3000/dok-antoine/content/assignments/2020-04-22-interface-application-programming/_index.md

 This week is devoted to programming interfaces and applications, a subject that I really like.
 I would not say that I am a good programmer, I have little experience.
 But it's something I love to do: solve logic problems, create software that produces the result I want (or the result I didn't expect, because I also find unexpected things beautiful).

+I'm going to use [openFrameworks](https://openframeworks.cc/) to create an interactive audio and visual piece, a kind of experimental musical instrument that reacts to its environment.

 TODO: hero video & short description of the final result

 ---